annadiarov/protein_generator/docs_internal/GettingStarted.md

 I/O:
 * `length` Specify length, or length range, you want the outputs. e.g. 100 or 95-105
 * `num_designs` Number of designs to make
 * `sequence` input sequence to diffuse.
-  * (?)
-I guess this sequence will be used as starting point for the diffusion process, but to confirm throgh code inspection.
+The positions to be should be masked with `X`, e.g. `AHXXCLX`.
+Multiple chains can be specified by separating them with `/`, e.g. `AHXXCLX/AXXXCLX`.
 * `contigs` pieces of input protein to keep.
   * (?)
 Investigate effect when no input sequence is provided (uncoditional generation).
 * `input_json` json file with all the arguments for running an inference.
 Check [this example](../examples/args.json).